billpwchan/Path-Advisor-Frontend/docs/typesOfPlugins/README.md

 #### addMapItemMouseOutListener
 `addMapItemMouseOutListener(id, mapItemId, listener, isPrepend)` - function

 Add a mouse out listener to a map item.
 Every map item can have more than one listener.
 They will be save into a list and will be triggered one after one.
 But if one of the listeners in the list return false, it will stop triggering all other listeners behind in the list.
+This function is the same as adding a listener using `setMapItems([ { ...itemDetails, onMouseOut: listener }])` with listener id equals 'default'.

+Parameters:

+`id` - string - Id of the mouse out listener, with mapItemId and the event

+`mapItemId` - string - Id of the map item to attach listener.

+`listener` - function - function to be called when the event is triggered.
+If the function return `false` then it will stop triggering any other listeners in the list behind.

+`isPrepend` - boolean - Prepend to the map item's listener list.
+Useful if your listener will to stop all other listeners is the list behind.

+#### addMapItemMouseMoveListener
+`addMapItemMouseMoveListener(id, mapItemId, listener, isPrepend)` - function

+Add a mouse move listener to a map item.
+Every map item can have more than one listener.
+They will be save into a list and will be triggered one after one.
+But if one of the listeners in the list return false, it will stop triggering all other listeners behind in the list.
+This function is the same as adding a listener using `setMapItems([ { ...itemDetails, onMouseMove: listener }])` with listener id equals 'default'.

 Parameters: